Niviuk Kode P Review – Our opinion

 Niviuk is already building light wings for many years.
 Their light wings are the P series.
 They have all their XC wings in a superlight P version as well.
 For mountaineering wings they so far only had their famous Skin P single skins, including the tandem Bi Skin.
 We are not big fans of single skins, since they still have a few known disadvantages.
 You should not compare normale size wings with single skins for flying characteristics, but if you do it anyway, you can see the difference in weight from the Kode P to the Skin 3 in the size 16 is only 200g.

 We like the overall package the Kode P offers.
 It’s a very well balanced wing in many ways.
-The Kode P seems a little less play-full then an Advance Pi 3, but much more than a Nova Doubleskin.
 The Kode P glides and climbs better than those other two wings.
 The Nova Doubleskin still stays the lightest on the market, but not by much.
 How did they achieve this?
-The Kode P has very wide cells, compared to other 2 wings and only diagonals in the center cell, nowhere else.
+The Kode P has very wide cells, compared to the other 2 wings and only diagonals in the center cell, nowhere else.
 Neither has it mini ribs, nor loops for the brake attachments.
 This all safes fabric, thus weight.
 The Kode has more aspect ratio than the other 2 wings.
 Kode P 4.75, Pi 3 4.5, Doubleskin 4.4.
-Also the Kode seems to have a very flat arc, this gives it slightly more projected area then other wings have.
+Also the Kode seems to have a very flat arc, this gives it slightly more projected area than other wings have.
 Normally flatter wings are very roll stable and not fun to fly.
 Niviuk somehow achieved enough roll with it’s flat arc.

 The Kode P is almost completely wrinkle free, this is important for achieving a good glide ratio.